pqabelian/abelian-community-website/docs/guide/qday-whitepaper.md

 Note that the **PRF** function is the same as the one used in the previous step.

-Step 4: From Master-Seed to Public-Rands: In AIP-11, each set of root seeds can be used to derive multiple addresses corresponding to different values of public rand.
+**Step 4: From Master-Seed to Public-Rands**: In AIP-11, each set of root seeds can be used to derive multiple addresses corresponding to different values of public rand.
 In QDay, to conform to the convention of existing Hirachical Deterministic Wallets (HDW), we will use the following deterministic function defined by AIP-11 to derive an public rand from the master-seed and a sequence number.
 Specifically, the public rand is derived as follows:

 <center><b>PublicRand(𝑠𝑒𝑞𝑁𝑜)=PRF(PublicRandRootSeed,𝑠𝑒𝑞𝑁𝑜),</b></center>